Lotus Lantern Festival Seoul 2026: Parade Route, Timing & Best Spots

 Most guides describe Yeon Deung Hoe as “a lantern festival.”
 That undersells it.
 It’s three connected events:

-Best Viewing Spots for the Lotus Lantern Festival Seoul 2026
+The Best Viewing Spots for the Lantern Parade

 The 2026 parade route runs along Jong-ro (the historic east–west avenue through central Seoul), starting near Heunginjimun Gate (Dongdaemun) at the eastern end and ending at Jogyesa Temple near Jonggak Station at the western end.
 The parade moves westward over roughly 2.5 hours.